Prior-guided Fusion of Multimodal Features for Change Detection from Optical-SAR Images: Methodology

 We propose a SAM2-based multi-scale semantic priors generator (SPG) to introduce stable, high-level semantic guidance for obtaining change features.
 SPG removes SAM2's components designed for interactive segmentation (e.g., the prompt encoder and mask decoder), and only retains the hierarchical backbone.
 It performs progressive downsampling to extract multi-level feature representations.

 Specifically, SPG takes an input image of arbitrary size and generates feature maps at four distinct scales.
 Following the practice in SAM2, we integrate (2, 3, 16, 3) Hiera blocks into the four encoding stages, respectively.
-During the training phase, we freeze all parameters of SPG to preserve the common semantic knowledge, ensuring the stability and generalizability of the extracted semantic priors.
-Four scale semantic priors $\mathbf{P}_{opt}^{i}$ and $\mathbf{P}_{sar}^{i} \in \mathbb{R}^{C \times H \times W} \quad(i={1, 2, 3, 4})$ are extracted from the optical and SAR images, respectively.
+To ensure the stability and generalizability of the semantic priors, the parameters of SPG are frozen during training.
+Multi-scale semantic priors $\mathbf{P}_{opt}^{i}$ and $\mathbf{P}_{sar}^{i} \in \mathbb{R}^{C \times H \times W} \quad(i={1, 2, 3, 4})$ are extracted from the optical and SAR images, respectively.

-\subsubsection{Prior-Guided Feature Fusion Module}
+\subsubsection{Prior-guided feature fusion module}

-We propose a multimodal features fusion strategy based on change prior guidance.
-This strategy utilizes change priors to dynamically adjust the fusion weights between modal-specific change features and common features.
-In this way, STSF-Net focuses on regions with great change likelihood while preserving structural consistency in unchanged areas.
+We propose a multimodal feature fusion strategy based on change prior guidance, as illustrated in Fig. \ref{fig5}.
+This strategy utilizes change priors to dynamically adjust the fusion weights between modality-specific change features and common features.
+In this way, STSF-Net focuses on regions with high change likelihood while preserving structural consistency in unchanged areas.